MLShukai/pamiq-vrchat/README.md

 > \[!TIP\]
 > The scripts offer multiple model sizes (tiny to huge) to match your GPU memory.
 Start with "tiny" for most systems.

-For detailed implementation, see [`src/run_sample.py`](src/run_sample.py) which contains the complete learning pipeline architecture and hyperparameters.
+For detailed implementation, see [`src/run_sample.py`](src/run_sample.py) which contains the architecture, hyperparameters and training procedure.

 ## 🤝 Contributing